giry-dev/mangrove-docs/docs/web-app/trade/more-on-order-types.md

 ---
-description: More on orders types
+description: More on order types
 sidebar_position: 6
 ---

-# More on  orders types
+# More on order types

 This section provides an overview of the various order types available on Mangrove: